ZihaoXuan/zihaoxuan.github.io/_pages/about.md

 - *2023.10 - Present*, Postdoctoral Fellow in AI Chip Center for Emerging Smart System, The Hong Kong University of Science and Technology.

 # 🎖 Honors and Awards
-- *2023* Hong Kong Innovation and Technology Funding.
+- *2023 - Present* Hong Kong Innovation and Technology Funding.
 - *2019* Guanghua Scholarship.
 - *2017* Outstanding Graduate of Xidian University.
 - *2016* National Scholarship.